From our 2009 archives.

-During this time I also started what today is known as the Garden Share Program and the Subscription Drop-Off Program.
+During this time I also started what today is known as the Members-Only Flower Market and Subscription Drop-Off programs.
 These programs allowed me to market my flowers without having a brick-and-mortar shop.

 At the Market, it wasn’t long before requests started coming in for me to give programs to local garden clubs, master gardeners and other groups.
 Folks were sure I had some super secret to bringing all those masses of cut flowers week after week.
 Two things became clear to me: folks were eager for my simplified gardening methods and I loved sharing them.
-I know had another hat to wear–speaker.
+This launched me into becoming a speaker.

 The Garden Has Grown

 As the garden grew in size over the next few years, and my success as a grower and speaker did as well, I felt the need to add another dimension.
 The retail supply portion of the business was born in 2005.
 During this time I also renamed the business from Ziegler Garden to The Gardener’s Workshop.